qteatime/crochet-docs/docs/_sources/system/structure/introduction.rst.txt

 A capability group is an entity that describes some kind of power---or capability.
 For example, we might think that deleting files is a dangerous thing.
-What someone sends you a Crochet package, telling you they'd love if you could help beta-testing their new game; and then you run it, and it deletes all of your personal photos.
+What if someone sends you a Crochet package, telling you they'd love if you could help beta-testing their new game, and then you run it, and it deletes all of your personal photos.
 That wouldn't be cool.

 If, instead, we have a capability for deleting files, then Crochet would